 According to Cosyns and Cornfield (2018), waste has no value, and if left untreated, it offers negative value to society and the environment.
 TerraCycle will be applying the business model innovation for waste upcycling and recycling.
 There are three mechanisms for achieving sustainable business model innovation to create value from waste that involves the reduction of waste, for example, reverting the waste to the production stream for recycling and creating value from waste in the form of upcycling (Cosyns and Cornfield, 2018).
 The waste reduction will improve based on the current business model, but TerraCycle must apply business model innovation to create value from the waste.

-TerraCycle offers recycling programs which various brand retailers and manufacturers fund to the world and other organizations to help them collect and recycle the hard to recycle waste in terms of future perspective.
-Start the collection in-home or anywhere and send the waste to be recycled by TerraCycle.
+TerraCycle offers recycling programs which various brand retailers and manufacturers fund to the world and other organizations to help them collect and recycle hard-to-recycle waste in terms of future perspective.
+Start the collection at home or anywhere and send the waste to be recycled by TerraCycle.
 Rewards can be earned by our favourite non-profit.
 After thorough planning and rigorous testing, TerraCycle has revealed Loop, which they believe would be revolutionary in packaging and provide pathways for more development in the packaging industry.
 The new shopping system should provide various products in refillable and reusable packaging.
 Moreover, many products viewed as unproductive to processes, such as pens, razor blades, and diapers, will be recycled (TerraCycle, 2020).

 Rapid growth in the economy of China poses challenges and opportunities in implementing the open innovation model.
 Consumers of middle income will increase, and that will cause a tremendous increase in growth all over the world.
 The innovation will evolve itself.
 Therefore, there must be a policy prepared to adjust.
 The rise of crowdfunding will create financial support for start-up projects.
 Consistent increases in the innovation ecosystem will have vital implications for antitrust regulation.
 According to Bogers, Chesbrough, and Moedas (2018), consumers will need anti-trust protection, but corporations among the competitors will be pro-social in some contexts of open innovation.